Retromannn/Retromannn/README.md

 ## What I know 🧠

-1. I am HTML and CSS certified
+- I am HTML and CSS certified
-2. I have a base understanding of Java
+- I have a base understanding of Java
-3. I have a base understanding of C#
+- I have a base understanding of C#
-4. I have some experience with Unity
+  - I have some experience with Unity

 ## What I'm learning 📖

 1. I am learning more in-depth Java code

-## How to reach me 📧
+## My platforms: 📧

-My email: jstallman688@gmail.com
+My Email: <a href="jstallman688@gmail.com">Click Here</a>
+My LinkedIn: <a href="www.google.com">(Doesn't exist yet)</a>

-## Let's play two truths and a lie: 🎮
+## Let's play two truths and a lie! 🎮

 - I love FIRST Robotics
 - I am passionate towards playing and making video games
 - I have a million billion dollars

+## Education

+- Taking AP Calc in high school
+- Taking my 2nd year of programming class
 <!--
 **Retromannn/Retromannn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.